Book Cover Size Guide: Dimensions & Best Print Practices

 Novels

-In the same way that novels often tell an intimate and personal story, a smaller book cover can feel more comfortable to hold and read than a huge encyclopedia-like book that can feel rational and tough.
+In the same way that novels often tell an intimate and personal story, a smaller book cover size can feel more comfortable to hold and read than a huge encyclopedia-like book that can feel rational and tough.
 Using a smaller cover size can help get the book out of the way between the reader and the story, making it that much easier to get into the story.

 Children's books